-The following new and amended IFRSs, which became effective for annual periods beginning on or after 1 January 2024, have been adopted in these financial statements.
+The following new and amended IFRSs, are effective from annual reporting period beginning on 1 January 2024 and are adopted in these financial statements, however, they do not have any impact on the financial statements.

-Standard, interpretation and amendments Description Effective date Amendment to IFRS 16 - Leases on sale and leaseback These amendments include requirements for sale and leaseback transactions in IFRS 16 to explain how an entity accounts for a sale and leaseback after the date of the transaction.
+Standard, interpretation and amendments.
+Description Effective date Amendment to IFRS 16 - Leases on sale and leaseback.
+These amendments include requirements for sale and leaseback transactions in IFRS 16 to explain how an entity accounts for a sale and leaseback after the date of the transaction.
 Sale and leaseback transactions where some or all the lease payments are variable lease payments that do not depend on an index or rate are most likely to be impacted.
-Annual periods beginning on or after 1 January 2024 Amendments to IAS 7 and IFRS 7 on Supplier finance arrangements These amendments require disclosures to enhance the transparency of supplier finance arrangements and their effects on a company's liabilities, cash flows and exposure to liquidity risk.
+Annual periods beginning on or after 1 January 2024 Amendment to IAS 7 and IFRS 7 on Supplier finance arrangements.
+These amendments require disclosures to enhance the transparency of supplier finance arrangements and their effects on a company's liabilities, cash flows and exposure to liquidity risk.
 The disclosure requirements are the IASB's response to investors' concerns that some companies' supplier finance arrangements are not sufficiently visible, hindering investors' analysis.
-Annual periods beginning on or after 1 January 2024 Amendment to IAS 1 - Non- current liabilities with covenants These amendments clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
+Annual periods beginning on or after 1 January 2024 Amendment to IAS 1- Non-current liabilities with covenants.
+These amendments clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
 The amendments also aim to improve information an entity provides related to liabilities subject to these conditions.
-Annual periods beginning on or after 1 January 2024
+Annual periods beginning on or after 1 January 2024 IFRS S1, 'General requirements for disclosure of sustainability-related financial information' This standard includes the core framework for the disclosure of material information about sustainability-related risks and opportunities across an entity's value chain.
+1 January 2024 subject to endorsement from SOCPA IFRS S2, 'Climate-related disclosures' This is the first thematic standard issued that sets out requirements for entities to disclose information about climate-related risks and opportunities.
+1 January 2024 subject to endorsement from SOCPA

-3.4 New standards, interpretations and amendments adopted by the Fund (continued)
+3.4 New standards, amendments and interpretations adopted by the Fund (continued)